ivankocienski/PlaceCal-Handbook/commissioners/digital-inclusion.md

 ## How PlaceCal tackles the problem

 PlaceCal is a digital inclusion tool that raises the level of technical capability in a neighbourhood.
-It's a tool to aid the creation and support of local resident-led partnerships, by empowering people with simple tools they can use to work together better.
+It helps to create and support local resident-led partnerships by empowering people to work together better.

-Residents in local communities can't find out what’s going on if they're not already socially connected.
-This causes the socially isolated to become more entrenched.
+Residents in local communities can't find out what’s going on if they're not socially connected to start.
+This causes people who are already socially isolated to become even more entrenched and hard to reach.
+It's not possible for such people to just "go online".

-PlaceCal does not require its users to be able to use the internet as other individuals can socially prescribe to them.
-If individuals want to use our website, its easily accessible in ways such as displaying in a large font.
+The benefit of PlaceCal is not requiring its users to be able to use the internet, since other individuals (such as GPs) can [socially prescribe](/introduction/who-is-using-placecal.md) to them.
+On the other hand, if individuals want to use our website, it's easily accessible in multiple ways, such as automatically displaying in a large font.

-PlaceCal is a resource that is created directly for older people, who actively use the website on a regular basis.
+PlaceCal is a resource that has been created directly for older people who could actively use the website on a regular basis.
 It's user-friendly and accessible so users can get the most out of the platform.

 ## From digital to spatial